spotipy-dev/spotipy-examples/apps/flask_api/README.md

 # Flask API example

-This examples shows how to use spotipy as an API and allowing multiple users to sign in from a basic UI.
+This example shows how to use spotipy as an API and allowing multiple users to sign in from a basic UI.

 ## Prerequisites